 You can also use foam cannon instead of a foam gun.
 Choose the foam gun/cannon according to your needs such as less water consumption, etc.

 Never wash a hot car such as immediately after a drive or if the car was parked under the sun for long.
 Let it cool down and then wash it.

 Before washing, work up the car shampoo into a nice lather with plenty of suds to get lots of lubrication.

 Don’t move the sponge on circles.
 It can create light scratches called swirl marks.
 Instead, move it lengthwise over the surface of the car.

 Don’t continue using a sponge which got dropped on the ground.
 It is likely to pick up minute dirt particles from the ground and cause scratches.

 Those were all the practical tips to wash your car like a PRO.
 Follow the tips religiously and calmly and you should be able to drive a car which is professionally washed at home.
 Some of the tips like polishing and applying spray sealant are optional but help to improve performance.
+You can also clean your leather car seats with our step-by-step guide.
 It’s up to you to use them if you are ready for the extra effort.

 If you have any other questions or tips, do comment below.
 We would be happy to hear from you…